 Achiever Medical now manages 99 separate biological sample collections as “projects” across LTHT.
 45 of these are static historical records and the remaining 54 are active.
 The system is also managing a very large number of separate sample storage locations.

 Achiever Medical protects the identity of sample donors by only showing patient identifiable data to authorised users.
 Its secure encryption capabilities encode all sensitive data as it is saved in the database; protecting it from research staff and even database administrators.
 Donor names are only visible to authorised users.
 The ethics committee responsible for each project oversees and manages the permissions to view these details.

 The system also holds donor clinical profile information associated with the samples.
 Researchers can now search for samples from specific cohorts of donor and further filter data using the donors’ level of consent.
-This level of search capability allows the teams to service very specialist research requests; increasing the value of each team’s sample inventory.
+In addition, this level of search capability allows the teams to service very specialist research requests; increasing the value of each team’s sample inventory.

-We completed the integration to link the established in-house informed consent logging system with Achiever Medical to support the nurses taking informed consent in the hospital clinics.
-This integration reduced the clinic nurses’ workloads, eliminated duplication of data entry and maximised data quality whilst working within the IT and legislative constraints imposed by the disparate working environments.
+Interactive Software Limited completed the integration to link the established in-house informed consent logging system with Achiever Medical to support the nurses taking informed consent in the hospital clinics.
+This integration reduced the clinic nurses’ workloads, eliminated duplication of data entry and maximised data quality.
+All of this was achieved while working within the IT and legislative constraints imposed by the disparate working environments.